-This Raspberry Sushi Roll is unlike anything you have ever had.
-Because it’s not really sushi but a rich chocolate cake filled with cheesecake filling and raspberries.
+This Raspberry Sushi Roll is unlike anything you’ve ever had!
+It’s not really sushi but a rich, light as air chocolate cake filled with cheesecake filling and stuffed with raspberries.
 It’s decadent, delicious & show-stopping!
 Perfect for Valentine’s Day or your next party.

 This post was created as part of a recipe challenge for the Daily Meal and Driscoll’s raspberries.
 The challenge was to create a dessert featuring Driscoll’s oh so delicious raspberries.